hydrogen18/fairywren/README.rst

     value after adding users is equivalent to setting all users passwords to random values.

+.. _webapi:
 webapi
     Configuration values specific to the API.
-See the subsection.
+See webapi_.

+.. _tracker:
 tracker
     Configuration values specific to the tracker.
-See the subsection.
+See the tracker_.

 tracker